About Physics Residency

-The comprehensions were developed in 2007 to foster faculty-resident interaction, and to ensure the resident understands the background and details.
+The comprehensions are intended to foster faculty-resident interaction, and to ensure the resident understands the background and details.
 The comprehensions are assigned coinciding with the rotations.
 Resident and the assigned faculty meet 3-4 times in the scheduled month to discuss the particular subject.
 Additional meetings can be scheduled if the resident is struggling.

 At the close of most rotations, there is a short exam that covers the rotation and the comprehension.
 This is conducted by 2 faculty members and the resident.
 If the faculty feels additional studying and reading is necessary, the resident will do so and retake the rotation based exam.

 At the beginning of the second year, the successful physics resident is given more responsibility (but always under the direct supervision of a physics faculty member).
 During the second year, the resident should develop confidence and continue the development of the necessary skills and experience to be prepared for independent clinical physics practice.